Bulgar Wheat Stovetop Casserole with Sunflower Seeds and Cinnamon: Illustrated Recipe

 - 1/4 cup pine nuts or sunflower seeds.
 1-2 tablespoons of sesame seeds (either white or black) also work nicely.

 For equipment, you will need nothing but a cast iron skillet or other heavy pan, and a spatula (metal is best).

 This cereal takes about 30 minutes to cook.
 It can easily be doubled, though you may need a bigger than average pan to do so.

 At this point, you can eat the cereal as it is.
 Or, you can mix it into a salad, casserole, or anything else that pleases your fancy.

 The spices you put into the mixture are also versatile.
 Some suggestions include: cumin, chiles or other peppers, coriander; basil, thyme, sage, or lavender; orange or lemon zest; or any other combinations you enjoy which will stand up to a strong-flavored dish.

 Finally, fruits or vegetables (or both) may be added.
-Sprinkle cheese on top of casseroles, if you like, or try mixing in yogurt.
+Sprinkle cheese on top, if you like, or try mixing in yogurt.
 Make the most of it, and enjoy!